 Just like pumpkin and other winter squash seeds, Red Kuri squash seeds can be roasted.
 Here's an excellent guide for roasting squash seeds.

-I hope you love this rich and creamy Red Kuri Squash Soup as much as I do.
+I hope you love this rich and creamy Red Kuri Squash Soup as much as my family and I do.

 Ingredients